JSConfBp/cfp-vote/README.md

 This quick guide should help you to set up this app for your event, using GitHub and Heroku.

+You will have to set a few variables for your app:
+* ADMINS - a list of GitHub usernames, who will have administrative roles (["user1","user2"])

+These are necessary for you app to log in using GitHub
+* GITHUB_CLIENT_ID
+* GITHUB_CLIENT_SECRET
+* GITHUB_REDIRECT_URI

 ### Step 1: GitHub OAuth Setup

 [Check out our guide on how to create an OAuth App](https://github.com/JSConfBp/cfp-vote/wiki/GitHub-OAuth-Setup)